Vitaliy-Dob/leet-code/README.md

 Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.
 Note:
 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?
+# 104. Maximum Depth of Binary Tree
+Given a binary tree, find its maximum depth.
+The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
+Note: A leaf is a node with no children.